Natural Remedies for Baby Congestion (Doctor-Approved)

 • Sneezing or coughing

-Important note: If your baby has a fever, shows signs of respiratory distress, or is under 3 months old with significant congestion, contact your pediatrician before trying home remedies.
+Statutory note : Always contact your pediatrician if your baby has a fever, shows signs of respiratory distress or is younger than 3 months and has copious congestion prior to trying any home remedies.

 Doctor-Approved Natural Remedies for Baby Congestion